paulbricman/paulbricman.github.io/_thoughtware/ideoscope.md

 The semantic embeddings of thoughts are expressed as points in semantic space.
 Therefore, the finite set of one's thoughts occupies exactly zero percent of the entire volume of the semantic space.
 However, if one promoted those zero-dimensional points to tiny three-dimensional spheres indicating rough semantic neighborhoods, then it becomes possible to talk about the total volume of the semantic space which has been "touched" by your thoughts, the size of the semantic territory which you've explored via your ideas.
 Conversely, this enables a measure of your ideological terra incognita, how much thought there is which you haven't personally experienced.
 All this seems highly esoteric, but the ideoscope shows you a concrete number, an actual percentage indicating how far you've thought, and how much there's left.

 This change in perspective from points to tiny spheres popping up all around semantic space enables yet another new metric.
-The discovery rate is a measure of how much new semantic territory you've discovered in a set period of time (e.g. last month), the rate of change of the explored volume.
+The discovery rate is a measure of how much new semantic territory you've discovered in a set period of time, the rate of change of the explored volume.
 This might make for an interesting target indicator based on values of exploration and conquest.

 - 🖼️ semantics / 🌌 projection